mmitton/ldap/README.md

 - Searching for entries
 - Compiling string filters to LDAP filters
 - Paging Search Results
-- Mulitple internal goroutines to handle network traffic
+- Multiple internal goroutines to handle network traffic
   - Makes library goroutine safe
   - Can perform multiple search requests at the same time and return the results to the proper goroutine.
 All requests are blocking